peteroupc/peteroupc.github.io/random.md

 - must consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation) and/or cryptographic RNGs, where the output is encouraged to cover a state space of at least as many bits as the PRNG's _state length_, and
 - may be mixed with arbitrary data other than the seed.

-The implementation is encouraged to reseed itself from time to time (using a newly generated seed as described earlier), especially if the PRNG has a _state length_ less than 238 bits.
+The RNG may reseed itself from time to time, using a newly generated seed as described earlier.
 If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold should be the PRNG's period's square root or less.

 <a id=Examples_and_Non_Examples></a>
 ### Examples and Non-Examples